Caffeinate At Home

 🤔 So, let's do a quick bit of math...

-If you purchase one medium coffee each working day for a year, you'll probably spend about $1.85.
-Multiply that by 194 teaching days, and you're spending over $350 a year.
-If you're not a teacher, it's probably closer to $460.
+If you purchase one medium coffee each working day for a year, you’ll probably spend about $1.85.
+Multiply that by 194 teaching days, and you spend over $350 a year.
+It’s probably closer to $460 if you’re not a teacher.

 Put that cash back in your pocket by making your coffee or hot beverage of choice at home and bringing it with you or taking the time to indulge before you leave home.